TCU Students: Take Action!

 - American Association of Community Colleges Pell Grant Advocacy

 Pell Grants enable millions of students to enroll in college each year and help them earn college degrees.
 Congress provided $17 billion for Pell Grants in the debt ceiling legislation, the only program that received additional funds.
-Thank Congress for Pell Grant Funds
+Thank you letter for Pell Grant program